alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 When a recipient clicks the link in the email you’ve sent them, they have to enter their email address.
 Only someone who knows the recipient’s email address can download the file.

-From 29 March 2023, we will turn this feature on by default for every file you send.
-Files sent before 29 March will not be affected.
+From 12 April 2023, we will turn this feature on by default for every file you send.
+Files sent before 12 April will not be affected.

 ##### Turn on email address check

 To make the recipient confirm their email address before downloading the file, set the `confirm_email_before_download` flag to `true`.

-You will not need to do this after 29 March.
+You will not need to do this after 12 April.

 ```json
 "personalisation":{